 Martin-Baker Aircraft Ltd, the company that manufactured the seat for the planes, admitted breaching safety laws in 2018 and it was fined £1.1m.

-Since 21 December 2000, The Red Arrows have been based at RAF Scampton, Lincolnshire.
+Since December 21st 2000, The Red Arrows have been based at RAF Scampton, Lincolnshire, England.

 Every year, three pilots are changed, so the team format is always as follows: three first-year pilots, three second-year pilots and three who are in their final year.

-Flt Lt Kirsty Moore became the first female Red Arrow pilot in 2010.
+Flt Lt Kirsty Moore was the first female pilot to join the Red Arrows back in 2010.